 Gear note: due to a lack of suitable exit points in the event of a breakdown make sure your gear is absolutely reliable.
 Carry a cell phone.

 Water Conditions: Open bay sailing with prevailing wind chop accentuated when tide is ebbing against the wind.
 Boats and ships can create large wakes.
 Be aware of tide and effect on current.
+Best to sail in ebbing tide to be swept to windward.
 Keep clear of all ships and their large wind shadows.
 Don’t assume all boaters can see you and know the right-of-way rules.